Notes Linked to

 BRAY, William (I70)

-33 At the residence of Mr STODDART, Tothills Creek Family (F749)
+33 At the residence of Mr STODDART, Tothills Creek Family: John Bartleet / Mary Ann HUGHES (F749)

 34 Banker, Aberdeen.
 BLACKIE, Alexander (I2027)